Morocco

-Climate and Weather of Morocco
+Climate overview of Morocco

 Morocco is a mountainous country in Northwestern Africa and is among the few African nations with a coastline directly overlooking the Mediterranean Sea.
 It is home to some of the world's architectural wonders, including Casablanca and the famous azure town of Chefchaouen, also known as the Blue City of Morocco.